Wisieneu/natours/README.md

+# Natours

 Stack used:
 JavaScript, NodeJS, MongoDB, Mongoose, Pug Templates

 Optimizations:
+- I used the Leaflet package instead of mapbox/googlemaps as walked through in the course
-leaflet instead of mapbox/googlemaps, webpack as a bundler
+- Webpack as a script bundler